 If you are losing 1400mg of sodium per litre of sweat, and your preference of sports drink is only replacing 500mg per litre, you’re fighting a losing battle from the start.

-H2Prohydrate, the brand of sodium tablets Precision Hydration sell alongside their testing service, aren’t any more expensive than those from companies like SiS or High5, and as far as I’m concerned they all taste more or less the same.
-Of course, there’s nothing to stop you from taking the numbers off your report and finding something you prefer with the same electrolyte content but it appears that for someone who looses as much salt as I do no other brand contains the high level of sodium in a single tablet.
+Precision Hydration sell their own brand of hydration tablets called H2Prohydrate alongside their testing service.
+There’s nothing to stop you from taking the numbers off your report and finding something you prefer with similar electrolyte content from a competitor like SiS or High5, but it appears that for someone who looses as much salt as I do, no other brand contains the high level of sodium in a single tablet.